Oren Peli: Television

 In 2012, The River premiered on ABC, a paranormal/action/horror television series about a group of people on a mission to find a missing TV explorer in the Amazon.
 Peli co-created the show with Michael R. Perry, who co-wrote Paranormal Activity 2.

 Films

 Peli is writer and director of Area 51, a story about three friends who want to discover the secrets of the fabled Area 51.
-Peli is also the producer of all films in the Paranormal Activity franchise and The Lords of Salem.
+Peli is also the producer of all films in the Paranormal Activity & Insidious franchises and The Lords of Salem.